mgage/2020JMM_webwork_talk/README.md

   * The **site**, **courseName**, **homeworkSetName**, and **problemNumber** must be specified in the text calling the homework problem.
   * The problem seed is NOT needed and is provided by the course on the server when the student is assigned the problem.

-* Standard options: choose templateName=simple,
+* Standard options: choose templateName=simple, (default is "system")

 * Advantages and risks.